There are 111 users online

 The 133rd Medical Detachment conducted split-based operations.
 Half of the unit provided support from Camp Bedrock, while the other half performed its mission from the original location within Eagle Base.
 This dispersion of PVNTMED assets permitted more thorough coverage and quicker response to the PVNTMED needs of commanders and soldiers.
 In May 1996, the 255th Medical Detachment, Entomology (ENTO), a 30th Medical Brigade PVNTMED asset located in Vicenza, Italy, deployed to Bosnia-Herzegovina to replace the 133rd Medical Detachment (SANI).

-1699: The Treaty of Karlowitz ends the war between Austria and the Turks.
+1601: The Treaty of Lyons ends a short war between France and Savoy.